zhangsquared/notes/docs/huggingface_tutorials.md

 `AutoModel` returns the correct architecture based on the checkpoint.
 It can automatically guess the appropriate model architecture for your checkpoint, and then instantiates a model with this architecture.

-`AutoConfig` allows you to init the config of a pretrained model from any checkpoints.

 But we can also specify which architecture directly.

+`AutoConfig` allows you to init the config of a pretrained model from any checkpoints. `Configuration` is the blueprint that contains all the information neccessary to create the model architecture.

 ```python
 from transformers import BertConfig, BertModel